 Consuming more fat-free or low-fat milk products, along with vegetables, fruits, and whole grains has important health benefits for most Americans.
 Diets that include milk products tend to have a higher overall nutritional quality.

-If you do not or can not consume milk, choose lactose-free and lactose-reduced products, or eat other foods that are good calcium sources.
-Other sources of calcium include: canned fish with bones, nuts, fruits, vegetables, dried beans, rice beverages, molasses, some leafy greens, calcium-fortified foods and beverages, and soy products, including tempeh.
+If you do not or cannot consume milk, choose lactose-free and lactose-reduced products, or eat other foods that are good calcium sources.
+Other sources of calcium include canned fish with bones, nuts, fruits, vegetables, dried beans, rice beverages, molasses, some leafy greens, calcium-fortified foods and beverages, and soy products, including tempeh.
 The amount of calcium that the body can absorb from these foods varies.

-A calcium-rich diet that includes milk and milk products is important to bone health.
+A calcium-rich diet that includes milk and dairy products is important to bone health.
 Children and adolescents need calcium to build their peak bone mass, which is reached by age twenty.
 According to the National Osteoporosis Foundation, building strong bones during childhood and adolescence can be the best defense against developing osteoporosis, or brittle bone disease, later in life.
 Bone mass must be maintained in later years as well.

 Foods in the Milk Group

 The milk group includes all fluid milk products and foods made from milk that retain their calcium content, such as yogurt and cheese.